 India EXCO is the apex committee of the Bank and has the authority to exercise all of the powers and discretions of the Board at the country level.
 India EXCO takes ownership of the Bank's business in India and fulfils the regulatory responsibility of conducting periodic reviews/ approvals as specified by RBI from time to time.
-The committee is chaired by Chief Executive Officer, India.
+The committee is chaired by Chief Executive Officer India.
+India EXCO is an in-country committee.